ploneintranet/ploneintranet/docs/development/components/userprofiles.rst

 See :download:`this example csv file <users.csv>` to get you started.
 Supported columns are listed in the `@@import-users` view.

+If you check "Update details for existing users" existing user profiles are updated with the values provided in the csv file.

+If you omit values in the password column, a password is auto-generated for new users, and the password of existing users will be kept.

 .. warning::

    Don't upload the example CSV into a production site without changing at least the passwords...